-At Glass Half Funded, we love female-founded businesses and today, we are highlighting an amazing group of women running FinTech companies.
+At Glass Half Funded, we love women-founded businesses and today, we are highlighting an amazing group of women running FinTech companies.
 So, what is FinTech?
 FinTech is short for financial technology and it’s any technology used to disrupt traditional banking and/or financial services.

 Not surprisingly, FinTech is a very male-dominated field.
 Only 30% of the FinTech workforce is female and only 12% of FinTech founders are women.
-Since I work for a FinTech company, I’m extra invested in seeing more diversity in this space.
+Since I used to work for a FinTech company, I’m extra invested in seeing more diversity in this space.
 After all, FinTech is all about disruption and innovation!

 CapWay’s mission is to create access to financial services and financial opportunities for everyone.
 Allen grew up in a small Mississippi town and witnessed first-hand how poor people and people of color are often shut out of the traditional banking system.
 Her hometown only had one bank and she witnessed many members of her community resort to predatory payday lending.